College Student Resume Examples and Templates for 2023

 Profile Example

-Use your resume’s Experience section(s) to give examples of exploring and pursuing topics that interest you.
+Use your resume’s experience section(s) to give examples of exploring and pursuing topics that interest you.
 Colleges and universities generally want students who are engaged, diligent, and curious about the world.
-So try to view your experience from this perspective and write down anything that reflects your gaining or showing these qualities.
+So view your experience from this perspective and write down anything that reflects your gaining or showing these qualities.

 Experience Example